appellod/example-serverless-application/README.md

 them push notifications based on their identity.
 Supports multiple connection from a single user.
 Uses Redis to allow distributed communications between servers.

+**Cloud-based Log Management with Loggly**
+By simply including your Loggly API key, subdomain, and tags, all console output will be sent to Loggly to allow centralized log management and application monitoring.

 **Thorough Test Suite**
 Included test suite is ready to test any model or controller in your application.
 Tests are performed using Mocha.
 Redis and all database collections are cleared before